NuGet/Home/proposed/2022/PMUIPackageSourceMapping.md

 ### Functional Explanation

-The user will be able to choose whether or not they want to make a mapping to the source in the package source combobox in the details pane.
-There will be a new checkbox below the package version dropdown which the user can check if they want to map the package they are installing to the source they've selected above.
-The checkbox will be grayed out and will not allow the user to make a mapping if `All` sources are selected from the dropdown.
-It would not make sense for a user to make a mapping from one package to all sources.
-The added checkbox will make the details pane look like:
+On the details pane there will be two `RadioButtons` that allow the user to choose if they want to add a mapping to the package from the selected source when they `Install`/`Update` or if they only want to use existing mappings.
+These `RadioButtons` will always be shown even if package source mapping is not enabled, but neither button will have to be selected to install.
+Package source mapping can be enabled by the user choosing the `RadioButton` that adds a new mapping.
+Once package source mapping is enabled, the user must select one of the two `RadioButtons` to install.
+The `Use only existing mappings` option will be selected by default once package source mapping is enabled.
+The existing mappings will not be shown, but there will be a link to the package source mapping options page so the user can view the mappings.
+The link will be a settings icon next to the `RadioButton` (similar to the settings button next to the sources dropdown in the top right of the PMUI).
+The details pane will look like:

 <!--![image 1](PMUI_Mockup_1.jpg)-->